JHGuitarFreak/UQM-MegaMod/README.md

 #### MinGW

-Start MSYS and `cd` to the UQM-MegaMod directory.
+Start MSYS and `cd` to the UQM-MegaMod directory then execute this command:

-Execute these commands:
+`./mingw.sh uqm`

+Or if you want to do it manually execute these commands:

 `export C_INCLUDE_PATH=$PWD/dev-lib/MINGW/include`
 `export LIBRARY_PATH=$PWD/dev-lib/MINGW/lib`
 `export PATH=$PATH:$PWD/dev-lib/MINGW/bin`
 `./build.sh uqm`

-When executing the last command you'll come to a configuration screen where you can select a few developer-centric options.
+When executing the helper script or last command in the manual method you'll come to a configuration screen where you can select a few developer-centric options.
 Just hit `enter` and UQM will start building.
 It'll take awhile and you'll see a few scary warnings but everything *should* build fine.

 ### Other Platforms